 6. Drum Beats

 There are a ton of coordination exercises you can do away from the drum set.
 Firstly, I would recommend practicing the coordination for any beats you are working on.
-There is generally a learning curve for new patterns, much of what can be learned away from a drum set.

 7. 4-Way Coordination

 The book 4-Way Coordination by Marvin Dahlgren and Elliot Fine is another great resource that you can practice away from the drum set.